robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/1.2-nmap_ping_scan_no_priv.png"/>
 <div align="center">
-&emsp;<small>The image shows the Nmap scan with no privileges (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;<small>The image shows the Nmap scan with no privileges (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left), and the diagram of the selected packets.</small>
 </div><br>

 Without privileges, Snort successfully detected and Wireshark captured two TCP three-way handshakes followed by a reset, one for port 80 and the other for port 443, indicating the ports are open.
 Each handshake, along with its corresponding reset, consists of a TCP SYN, a TCP SYN/ACK, and a TCP ACK to establish the connection, followed by a TCP RST/ACK to terminate it.